MarkusMannheim/aps-pay/README.md

 | EL1 | 0.1% | 0.0% |
 | EL2 | 1.2% | 0.4% |

-In short, these are junk results.
+In short, these results are junk.
 There's no correlation between how feminine APS agencies are and the salaries they pay.

-However, this approach has a flaw: it treats all agencies equally.
+However, this approach has one obvious flaw: it treats all agencies equally.
 So massive agencies, like Services Australia, carry the same weight as tiny ones, like Screen Australia.

-We can get around this by applying weights to our regression, reflecting agency sizes.
-And when we do this, we get a couple of results that look at least a little like correlation:
+We can get around this by applying weights to our regression, to reflect varying agency sizes.
+And when we do this, a couple of results look at least a little bit like correlation:

 ### **Weighted regression results**